dart-archive/www.dartlang.org/src/site/server/google-cloud-platform/app-engine/setup.markdown

 the following required software:

 Dart
-: The Dart Editor bundle contains everything you need to create, edit, test, and build the web-based and server-side applications you can deploy to App Engine Managed VMs.
+: The Dart SDK bundle contains the software and libraries you need to create, edit, and build server-side applications that you can deploy to App Engine Managed VMs.

 Virtual Box version 4.3.10 or later